alex-majewski/blog/_posts/2022-09-30-handcrafting-velocity-fields.markdown

 ![Changing attribute type metadata]({{ '/assets/posts/handcrafting_velocity_fields/velfields_attribtypeinfo.jpg' | relative_url }}){: .img-max-post-width}

 ### 3. Curves method
 We can use curve direction as velocity.
-I think that’s what `Curve Force` and `Gas Curve Force` SOPs already do, but if you need it as a velocity field, this could be one way to do it.
+I think that’s what `Curve Force` and `Gas Curve Force` SOPs already do, but if we need it as a velocity field, this could be one way to do it.

 We pass the curve through a `Resample` SOP and export a Tangent attribute and then transfer it to our velocity field.